ualberta-smr/RefMerge/README.md

 ### 4. Set up configuration
 Edit the configuration and under environment variables, set `LEFT_COMMIT` to the respective left commit and set `RIGHT_COMMIT` to the respective right commit.
-RefMerge will merge the two commits provided when ran.
-This works for any merge commit in history.
+RefMerge will merge the two commits provided for a single merge scenario.
+This works for any merge scenario in history.
+We need to add the commits in the configuration under environment variables because RefMerge is currently designed as `AnAction` which cannot retrieve command line variables.
+This works when running the evaluation pipeline because an `ApplicationStarter` calls RefMerge supplying the commits.
-In the future we will replace this with command line arguments.

 ### 5. Run the plugin
 Click `Run 'Plugin'` or `Debug 'Plugin'`.
 When it's running, click the `Tools` tab and select